linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

         hdfs dfs -cat books/alice.txt

-There are lot more commands to manage your HDFS, you can look at the [Apache HDFS shell documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html), or print help with:
+There many commands to manage your HDFS, you can look at the [Apache HDFS shell documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html), or print help with:

     hdfs dfs -help

 ## Running YARN

-HDFS is only a distributed storage system, it does not provide any services for running and scheduling tasks in the cluster.
+HDFS is a distributed storage system, it doesn't provide any services for running and scheduling tasks in the cluster.
 This is the role of the YARN framework.
-This section is about starting, monitoring and submitting jobs to YARN.
+The following section is about starting, monitoring, and submitting jobs to YARN.

 ### Starting and Stopping YARN